Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Linux.md

 #### 5. Create a Debian package

-1. Run `cmake --build YOUR_BUILD_DIRECTORY --target package` - CMake will handle all operations necessary to create a `.deb` package archive, including necessary dependencies.
+1. Run `cmake --build YOUR_BUILD_DIRECTORY --target package`.
+CMake will handle all operations necessary to create a `.deb` package archive, including necessary dependencies.

 #### 6. Install the project